jabruhns/group-project-2/README.md

 1. ETL or Data processing on a Python server (must still have visualizations and interaction but they can be simpler than other projects)

 What stack components are you going for?
-1. Back-end API server?
+1. Back-end API server? no
-1. Scraping script?
+1. Scraping script? no
 1. ETL Script?
+CSV - Python - Database
 1. Database?
 What kind?
+Mongo(primary goal) OR Sqlite(secondary choice)
-1. Front-end compenents html/css/js (Required)
+1. Front-end compenents html/css/js (Required) all 3
-1. How will you deploy the project
+1. How will you deploy the project? github pages

 ## Sketches & Inspiration